KEditToolBar Class

 void KEditToolBar::setResourceFile(const QString &file, bool global = true)

-The name (absolute or relative) of your application's UI resource file is assumed to be share/apps/appname/appnameui.rc though this can be overridden by calling this method.
+The name (absolute or relative) of your application's UI resource file is assumed to be share/apps/appname/appnameui.rc, but it can be overridden by calling this method.

-@param file The application's local resource file. @param global If @c true, then the global resource file will also be parsed.
+global If true, then the global resource file will also be parsed.